vega/altair/doc/user_guide/marks/boxplot.rst

 Tooltip Encoding Channels
 ^^^^^^^^^^^^^^^^^^^^^^^^^

 You can add custom tooltips to box plots.
-The custom tooltip will override the default boxplot’s tooltips.
+The custom tooltip will override the default box plot's tooltips.

 If the field in the tooltip encoding is unaggregated, it replaces the tooltips of the outlier marks.
 On the other hand, if the field in the tooltip encoding is aggregated, it replaces the tooltips of the box and whisker marks.